moq-wg/moq-transport/draft-lcurley-warp.md

 ## Cancellation
 A QUIC stream MAY be canceled at any point with an error code.
-The producer does this via a `RESET_STREAM` frame while the consumer requests cancelation with a `STOP_SENDING` frame.
+The producer does this via a `RESET_STREAM` frame while the consumer requests cancellation with a `STOP_SENDING` frame.

 When using `order`, lower priority streams will be starved during congestion, perhaps indefinitely.
 These streams will consume resources and flow control until they are canceled.